ancient-military-history

 Transport Methods: Land, River, and Sea

 Land transport relied primarily on ox-drawn wagons and pack mules.
 Oxen were slow but could haul heavy loads over long distances.
-Mules were faster and could traverse rougher terrain but carried less.
+A single ox team could pull a wagon carrying up to 500 kilograms of grain.
+Mules were faster and could traverse rougher terrain but carried less—typically 100 to 150 kilograms per animal.
 The Roman army maintained large trains of animals, with a legion typically requiring several hundred mules for its supply train alone.
+The agger (military roadbed) was built wide enough to accommodate two-way wagon traffic, with milestones marking distances and providing wayfinding for convoy commanders.

 Supply Chain Coordination and Planning

-The concept of the logistics officer or quaestor was well-established.
-These officers tracked the movement of supplies across the entire province, using a combination of written reports and personal inspections to maintain situational awareness.
-They were empowered to requisition local resources in emergencies, although they were expected to pay fair prices and keep meticulous records to prevent abuse.
+The concept of the logistics officer was well-established.
+The quaestor in each province tracked the movement of supplies across the entire territory, using written reports and personal inspections to maintain situational awareness.
+These officers were empowered to requisition local resources in emergencies, although they were expected to pay fair prices and keep meticulous records to prevent abuse.
+The tabularium (records office) at each major depot housed the documentation necessary for this oversight, with files organized by commodity, origin, and destination.

 Case Studies in Roman Military Logistics